 People who have pre-existing medical conditions likely recognize how beneficial the ACA has been, as their access to individual-market coverage would have been limited, expensive, or non-existent prior to 2014, depending on where they lived.
 Pre-ACA, more than half of the people who needed individual market coverage were either rejected altogether, advised to not apply due to their medical history, or offered coverage that either came with pre-existing condition exclusions or a higher premium based on pre-existing conditions.

 But people who are healthy and also ineligible for subsidies are understandably frustrated by the sharply higher premiums (despite the fact that their premiums would have continued to climb sharply each year even without the ACA).
 And it’s also important to remember that pre-existing conditions can develop overnight.

-It’s also worth double checking subsidy-eligibility in the exchange, keeping in mind that subsidies are available for a family of four earning $103,000 in 2020, and that contributions to retirement accounts and/or an HSA will reduce your income that’s used to determine your subsidy eligibility.
+It’s also worth double checking subsidy-eligibility in the exchange, keeping in mind that subsidies are available for a family of four earning $103,000 in 2020, and that contributions to retirement accounts and/or a health savings account will reduce your income that’s used to determine your subsidy eligibility.
 For people who qualify for premium subsidies, the average after-subsidy premium in 2019 was just $87/month — well below the average premium that people paid in 2013 for much less robust coverage.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.